Distal Femur Thighbone Fractures of the Knee

 Such fractures commonly occur in people whose bones are weak due to old age, or in younger people who have suffered high energy injuries like a car crash.
 In both, the elderly and the young, the injury may extend into the knee joint and may shatter the bone into many pieces.

 The largest weight-bearing joint in the body is the Knee.
-While distal femur bone makes up the top part of the knee, the upper part of Tibia bone supports the bottom part of the knee joint.
+While the distal femur bone makes up the top part of the knee, the upper part of the Tibia bone supports the bottom part of the knee joint.
+The Knee Joint is supported by strong muscles.
+The muscle in the front of our thigh is called the Quadriceps, while the one at the back of the thigh is the Hamstrings.
+Apart from supporting, they also allow us to bend and straighten our knees.

 Articular cartilage, a smooth, slippery substance covers the ends of the femur.
 When we bend or straighten our knee, this cartilage protects and cushions the bone.